Measurement Classes

 Correlation

-Accumulates time differences between clicks on two channels into a histogram, where all ticks are considered both as “start” and “stop” clicks and both positive and negative time differences are considered.
+Accumulates time differences between clicks on two channels into a histogram, where all clicks are considered both as “start” and “stop” clicks and both positive and negative time differences are calculated.

 - Parameters:

-channel_1 (int) – channel on which (stop) clicks are received
+channel_1 – Channel on which (stop) clicks are received.

-n_bins (int) – the number of bins in the resulting histogram
+n_bins – The number of bins in the resulting histogram (default: 1000).

 - Returns: